Female Designers That Shaped Mid-Century Design

 The Irish architect and furniture designer Eileen Gray is a notable figure in the world of mid-century design.
 In addition to collaborating on the incredible E-1027 building in France, Gray designed the iconic Bibendum chair.
 Well ahead of its time, the Bibendum chair was modern yet feminine.

-The Danish furniture designer Greta Jalk has been called the woman that revolutionized Scandinavian design.
+The Danish furniture designer Grete Jalk has been called the woman that revolutionized Scandinavian design.
 In 1946, she graduated from the Royal Danish School of Fine Arts, and by 1953 she had won first place at the Georg Jensen Competition in Copenhagen.
-Greta’s two piece moulded plywood chair may be her most famous design, and it is a piece that lives on as an amazing product of the mid-century modern aesthetic.
+Greta’s two-piece molded plywood chair may be her most famous design, and it is a piece that lives on as an amazing product of the mid-century modern aesthetic.